overview

 [Developer] Tatsuya Fujii

-[Sales/Project Management] Tatsuya Fujii and Yumeki Kusumoto
+[Sales & Project Management] Tatsuya Fujii, Yumeki Kusumoto

-[Planning] Takeshi Shin, Kyohei Kishida, Setsuko Nishimura
+[Planning] Takeshi Kami, Kyohei Kishida, Setsuko Nishimura

 [design, layout] Sho Inanobe